mozilla/data-docs/src/concepts/pipeline/schemas.md

 Generated schemas may change when `probe-scraper` finds new probes in defined repositories e.g. `hg.mozilla.org` or [`glean`](https://github.com/mozilla/probe-scraper/blob/master/repositories.yaml).
 It may also change when the `master` branch contains new or updated schemas under the `schemas/` directory.

-To manually trigger a new push, clear the state of a single task in the workflow admin ui.
+To manually trigger a new push, clear the state of a single task in the workflow admin UI.
 To update the schedule and dependencies, update the DAG definition.

 ### Modifying state of the pipeline